hiltmon/hiltmon.com/source/about/index.markdown

 ## About this blog

 This blog is built and published with the wonderful [Octopress](http://octopress.org), using [Disqus](http://www.disqus.com) for comments.
 Every article (and indeed almost everything I write) is crafted in [Markdown](http://daringfireball.net/projects/markdown/).
-My host is [Dreamhost](http://dreamhost.com/).
+My host is [Dreamhost](http://dreamhost.com/).  <a href="https://secure.buyreply.net/Order/MicroCart/hiltmon?DONATE=1" target="_blank">Donation links</a> are provided by [BuyReply](http://www.buyreply.com) with payments processed by [Stripe](http://www.stripe.com).
 Huge thanks to [Matt Legend Gemmell](http://mattgemmell.com) for pointing out this technology (and inadvertently providing the framework for this about page).

 All of the content on this site is made available at no charge, for the benefit of the community.
 Please don’t reproduce the entire content (or very substantial portions) of any article without asking first.